BA7JCM/CyberScan/README.md

 Installation
 ----

-You can install CyberScanAI with [pip](https://pypi.org/project/cyberscanai) or download by cloning the [Git](https://github.com/medbenali/CyberScan) repository.
+You can install CyberScan with [pip](https://pypi.org/project/cyberscan) or download by cloning the [Git](https://github.com/medbenali/CyberScan) repository.

 ### Using pip